psmichalek/sync-bee/README.md

 #Useage

 Require sync-bee.
 Create a SyncBee object.
 Set some properties.
 Call setConfigs() passing in a configuration object if you want to set configuration object manually.
-Or, call loadConfigFile() passing in the full path to a json containing the configuration object.
+Or, call loadConfigFile() passing in the full path to a json file containing the configuration object.
 Call the run() method.
 It will output status to the console.

 Properties on the sync-bee object to set: